tamj0rd2/cookiecutter-drfreact/README.md

 7. Run `heroku buildpacks:add heroku/python`
 8. Run `git push heroku master`
 9. Run `heroku open` to see your beautiful app

+### Method 2 (manual)
+Use this if you want to commit your bundles to version control.
+In this case, each time you change the source code for your react app you will need to create a new production bundle and commit it to version control prior to pushing your code to Heroku.

+1. Coming soon

 ## Sources
 - http://owaislone.org/blog/webpack-plus-reactjs-and-django/